Hack-TIY-2015-OfficeHawk/officehawk/README.md

 ###<a name="emp-new"></a>New

-Sign up a new employee for your team/organization
+Sign up a new employee for your team/organization, must be logged in as an ADMIN user by providing their auth_token as a header

 **URL** /employees